Siltaar/doc_crawler.py/README.md

 ## Features
 Documents can be listed on the standard output or downloaded (with the `--download` argument).

-To address real life situations, one can log activity and follow the progress (with `--verbose`). \
+To address real life situations, activities can be logged (with `--verbose`). \
 Also, the search can be limited to one page (with the `--single-page` argument).

-Else, documents can be downloaded from a given list of URL, that one may have previously produced using default options of `doc_crawler` and an output redirection such as: \
+Else, documents can be downloaded from a given list of URL, that you may have previously produced using default options of `doc_crawler` and an output redirection such as: \
 `./doc_crawler.py http://… > url.lst`.

 To finish the work, documents can be downloaded one by one if necessary, using the `--download-file` argument, which makes `doc_crawler` a tool sufficient by itself to assist you at every steps.

-By default, the program waits a randomly-pick amount of seconds, between 1 and 5, before each download to avoid being rude toward the webserver it interacts with (and so avoid to be black-listed).
+By default, the program waits a randomly-pick amount of seconds, between 1 and 5, before each download to avoid being rude toward the webserver it interacts with (and so avoid being black-listed).
 This behavior can be disabled (with a `--no-random-wait` and/or a `--wait=0` argument).

 ## Options
 `--accept` optional regular expression (case insensitive) to keep matching document names. \